-The Housing Department will not determine ineligibility or terminate tenancy, assistance or occupancy rights based on criminal activity directly relating to domestic violence, dating violence, sexual assault, or stalking that is engaged in by a member of a Resident's household or any guest or other person under the Resident's control if the Resident or an affiliated individual of the Resident is the victim or threatened victim of the domestic violence, dating violence, sexual assault, or stalking.
+The Housing Department will not determine ineligibility or terminate tenancy, assistance or occupancy rights based on criminal activity directly relating to domestic violence including economic and technological abuse, dating violence, sexual assault, or stalking that is engaged in by a member of a Resident's household or any guest or other person under the Resident's control if the Resident or an affiliated individual of the Resident is the victim or threatened victim of the domestic violence including economic and technological abuse, dating violence, sexual assault, or stalking.

-- 1. If a member of the Resident's household, or a guest or other person under the Resident's control engaged in such domestic violence, dating violence, sexual assault or stalking against the Resident, such acts shall not be considered as: - 1.1.
+- 1. If a member of the Resident's household, or a guest or other person under the Resident's control engaged in such domestic violence including economic and technological abuse, dating violence, sexual assault or stalking against the Resident, such acts shall not be considered as: - 1.1.
 A serious or repeated violation of the lease by the Resident; - 1.2.
 Good cause for terminating the Resident's tenancy or occupancy rights; - 1.3.
 Criminal activity for terminating the Resident's tenancy or occupancy rights. - 2.
 However, the Housing Department may take the following actions: - 2.1.
 Bifurcate a lease to evict a household member who is the perpetrator of such violence without penalizing the Resident victim. - 2.2.
 Honor court orders addressing rights of access or control of the property. - 2.3.
-Evict the Resident for any violation of a lease not related to the domestic violence, dating violence, sexual assault or stalking, provided the victim is not subject to a more demanding standard than non-victims in the Housing Department's determination of whether to evict the Resident. - 2.4.
+Evict the Resident for any violation of a lease not related to the domestic violence including economic and technological abuse, dating violence, sexual assault or stalking, provided the victim is not subject to a more demanding standard than non-victims in the Housing Department's determination of whether to evict the Resident. - 2.4.
 Evict the Resident victim if the Housing Department can demonstrate an actual and imminent threat to other Residents (including neighbors if the victim is living in one of the Housing Department's Scattered Sites properties) if there are no other actions that could be taken to reduce or eliminate the threat, or individuals employed at or providing service to the property if the victim is not evicted.